ciren/cilib/docs/basics/runner.md

 ### The GA Algorithm

-The GA algorithm is the exact same one used in `cilib-ga`.
+The GA algorithm is the same as the implementation within `cilib-ga`.

 The reason we are intentionally defining it as opposed to importing it is so that we can see the inner workings and learn from it.